 I’d argue that in the 1980s, much more so than in today’s politically indifferent climate, where you came from both geographically and culturally made a huge difference to how the forces of lacerating social change impinged on you.
 The “set” you moved with tended to subscribe to a unique mindset and tensions weren’t far from the surface.
 Jingoism over the Falklands war split the young from the old.
 Republicans agitated for an end to the monarchy.
 For the first time in generations, Britain witnessed rioting on its streets over issues such as race, unionisation and taxation.

-❚ BACK AT THE METROPOLITAN PAPER where I worked, its revered editor made the unforgivable decision to spike the first discussion of the Blitz scene I submitted for publication in 1980.
+◼ BACK AT THE METROPOLITAN PAPER where I worked, its revered editor made the unforgivable decision to spike the first discussion of the Blitz scene I submitted for publication in 1980.
 His handwritten verdict on my copy was: “Rather too esoteric for us.”
 A few months later I tried again with a broader survey of the private worlds of young Londoners.
 This time the deputy editor flew off the handle.
 “You’re making this up!” he stormed.
-I protested that he lived just down the trendy King’s Road, about half a mile from Acme Attractions, so he must have noticed these weird young fashionistas.
+I protested that he lived just down the trendy King’s Road, about half a mile from the influential clothes shop, Acme Attractions, so he must have noticed these weird young fashionistas.
 His reply: “I’m pleased to say I haven’t walked down the King’s Road in 20 years.”
 Fortunately, by this stage Wintour had seen the light and he agreed to publish, albeit an abridged version of what I had written.
-Dagger, Egan, Sullivan and friends were already making history.
+Dagger, Egan, Sullivan and friends were well along the road to making history.